narioinc/cenv/README.md

 * Windows 10 and above

 # UPDATES:

+## v1.3.0
+* Added schema validations
+* Added new `init` command to initialize a project with a sample .cenv file which users can edit.

 ## v1.2.0
 * Added ability to load config from custom path using the -c or --config option